-Red Oak Compliance Software was originally introduced to the market as “AdMaster” with the original plan to extend AdMaster over time with other capabilities.
+Red Oak’s software was originally introduced to the market as “AdMaster,” with the original plan to extend AdMaster over time with other capabilities.
 We envisioned a set of future “Master” products (which we now realize would have been corny branding).
 Fortunately for us, our clients were already using their “AdMaster” software to help solve a whole host of books and records workflow needs.
-In addition to advertising review, they were using it for forms, complaints, training material, attestations, regulatory and branch exams, ADV 2Bs, events, gifts, political contributions and so much more, as we continued to add functionality to support even more usages.
+In addition to advertising review, they were using it for forms, complaints, training material, attestations, regulatory and branch exams, ADV 2Bs, events, gifts, political contributions, and so much more, as we continued to add functionality to support even more usages.

-When some of our clients asked us if the word “AdMaster” could be removed from our product’s header bar it occurred to us our original vision has been realized — even though our marketing was just beginning to catch up.
+When some of our clients asked us if the word “AdMaster” could be removed from our product’s header bar, it occurred to us our original vision had been realized — even though our marketing was just beginning to catch up.

 Today we call our software what our clients have been calling it — Red Oak Software, or simply Red Oak.

-Red Oak’s software is continually improving with new features being added on a regular basis.
+Red Oak’s software is continually improving, with new features regularly added.
 This document contains a partial list of features you can expect to benefit from as part of your subscription.
 Features are grouped by Usability, Compliance, and Risk Reduction.
 Increased usability directly leads to improved efficiency, reduced time to approval, and direct cost savings.

-A key feature is the ability to configure workflows to fit your business rather than changing the way your business works to fit the software.
-Easily configure as many workflows as you want with different workflows asking different user defined questions; having different steps; and/or going to different groups of users, or having different statuses.
+A key feature is the ability to configure (and reconfigure) workflows to fit your business rather than changing how your business works to fit the software.
+Easily configure as many workflows as you want with different workflows asking different user-defined questions, having different steps, different behavior settings, and/or going to different groups of users or having different statuses.

-Create user defined questions and answers that are placed on any activity (step) on any workflow to collect the information you want.
-Questions can be dates, radio, checkbox, dropdown, text, text area, and numeric types.
-All user defined questions/answers are searchable and can be updated immediately.
+Create user-defined questions and answers on any workflow activity (step) to collect the information you want and where you want.
+Questions can be dates, radio, checkbox, list box, dropdown, multi-down, text, text area, and numeric types.
+All user-defined questions/answers are searchable, can be included in the body of notifications, pinned as a sortable column in submission grids, and can be updated immediately through the administration interface (or programmatically with the optional Submission API, which is ideal for maintaining large lists of products).

 CC Other Users

-You can easily “CC” (copy) users on a submission so they are aware of it.
-CC’ing people is exactly the same as when you CC someone when you send an email.
-CC’ing will send the CC’d users an email notification with a link to the submission that includes a comment you enter.
-CC’ing users also “involves” them in the submission so they get other notifications regarding the submission.
+You can easily “CC” (copy) users on a submission, so they are aware of it.
+CC-ing people is exactly the same as when you send an email.
+CC-ing will send those users an email notification with a link to the submission that includes any comment you enter.
+It also allows them to receive notifications regarding those submissions.

 Verifier Parallel Reviews

-If you ever want multiple subject matter experts to comment on a submission and give their “thumbs-up” in parallel, you can add them to a submission as “Verifiers”.
+Suppose you ever want multiple subject matter experts to comment on a submission, annotate or reply to others’ annotations on a document revision, and give their “thumbs-up” in parallel.
+In that case, you can add them to a submission as “Verifiers.”
 Verifiers get a notification email with a link to the submission.
-Each comment made by each verifier of the submission is sent in an email notification to the other verifiers as well as the current owner of the submission.
-Verification is a great way to collaborate in parallel, collecting feedback on a submission without having to follow a prescribed workflow.
-Adding Verifiers is done ad-hoc and is a real world way of dealing with “I’d like our attorney and product manager to look at this one”.
-Verifier functionality helps get material to market faster and ensures you have all the approvals you need.
+Verification is a great way to collaborate in parallel, collecting submission feedback without following a prescribed workflow.
+Adding Verifiers is done ad-hoc and is a real-world way of dealing with “I’d like our attorney and product manager to look at this one.”

 Documents for Review and Supporting Material

-Each submission can include material to review as well as any supporting material.
-Supporting material can include regulatory approval letters, data sheets, or anything else you want to keep with the material that is being reviewed.
-Each uploaded document can be any file type and up to 5GB in size (adequate upload bandwidth is required).
+Each submission can include material for review as well as any supporting material.
+Supporting material can consist of regulatory approval letters, datasheets, or anything else you want to keep with the material that is being reviewed.
+Each uploaded document and revision can be any file type, including video and audio, and up to 5GB in size each (adequate upload bandwidth is required).

 Your team can populate a fully searchable library with pre-approved material enabling your users to easily find and download material they are allowed to use.
-Library material is “tagged” with permissible uses and an expiration date ensuring users will only find material they are allowed to use that has not yet expired.
+Library material is “tagged” with permissible uses and an expiration date, ensuring users will only find the material they are allowed to use that has not yet expired.
+Behind the scenes, the text from each document is indexed, providing your users with a high-speed-like” search experience.

-Response times are typically under one second making the user experience enjoyable for all users, no matter what country they are in.
+Response times are typically under one second, making the user experience enjoyable for all users, no matter their country.

-Searching allows a user to find submissions based on almost any criteria including all meta-data, user defined fields and document text.
-For instance, if you have added questions such as target audience, then you can find submissions that are targeting a specific audience.
+Searching allows a user and submissions based on almost any criteria, including all meta-data, user-defined fields, and document text.
+For instance, if you have added questions such as target audience, you can find submissions targeting a specific audience.
 Users can only find submissions they are allowed to see.

 Reports are designed to help you manage and improve efficiency.
 Here is the current list of reports: